 Sensory and or physical needs

-Success from the start – A developmental resource for deaf babies and children aged 0-3 is a resource that can be used to help the families of deaf children and those who support them to observe, monitor and record the progress that children make.
+Success from the start is a resource that can be used to help the families of deaf children and the people that support them to observe, monitor and record the progress that children make

 Additional assessments for children with Hearing Loss